cca/moodle-config-sync/readme.md

 $defaults['moodle']['settingname'] = 'settingvalue';     // for core settings
 ```

 as I see it, this poses a problem because we usually don't _know_ the default we want, we either want to copy something from another server or leave it as it is.
 It is easier to generate a JSON configuration file with cfg.php than it would be to create a local/defaults.php file.
+This is also only used during upgrades while we may want to sync settings in between upgrades.